knative/community/STEERING-COMMITTEE.md

 The steering committee desires to always reach consensus.

-Decisions are made in meetings when a quorum of the members are present and may pass with majority of the committee supporting it.
+Decisions are made in meetings when a quorum of the members are present and may pass with at least half the members of the committee supporting it.

 Quorum is considered reached when at least half of the members are present.